Ronnie Cruz: Kansas City Chiefs

 His role with the Kansas City Chiefs in 2005 was mostly a backup role at halfback to Priest Holmes and Larry Johnson, and backup to fullback Tony Richardson.
 Prior to the 2006 season, Richardson signed with the Minnesota Vikings, giving the starting fullback role to Cruz.
 In week six, Cruz suffered a knee injury that benched him for the entire 2006 season.
 The Chiefs released Cruz at the beginning of the 2007 season.

 Dallas Cowboys

 On January 18, 2008, Cruz signed with the Dallas Cowboys.
 He quickly worked his way to second on the depth chart as a fullback, but a shoulder injury in a preseason game ended his season.
 He was later released by the Cowboys with an injury settlement.

 Florida Tuskers

-Cruz was drafted by the Florida Tuskers on the UFL Premiere Season Draft in 2009 and signed with the team on August 17.
+Cruz was selected by the Florida Tuskers on the UFL Premiere Season Draft in 2009 and signed with the team on August 17.